storj/docs/guides/Register-Private-Endpoint-On-Satellite.md

 1) Create a .proto file for the endpoints you want to have and place in `pkg/pb`
 2) Create a folder inside of `satellite/` with the name of your service.
 IE `satellite/privatething`.
 Add your server endpoint functions here
+3) Register your service on the satellite’s private endpoints by adding it to `satellite/peer.go`
-3a) Add your server endpoint struct to the `Peer` struct inside of `satellite/peer.go`
+    * Add your server endpoint struct to the `Peer` struct inside of `satellite/peer.go`

 ```golang
 Privatething struct {